 Although many other boaters at the time ran classic wooden dories and discounted rubber rafts, Georgie marched to her own drum and not bothered by what people thought of her motives and operations.
 Her company, called “Georgie’s Royal River Rats” operated for about 45 years.
 National press, including TV shows and newspapers gravitated towards her wild character and eclectic style.
 She was the first female to run her own commercial rafting company in Grand Canyon, and her impact on the boating community has lasted generations.

 Often dressed in her classic river “uniform,” Georgie sported a bright red, Mae West style lifejacket, a leopard print leotard suit, and often had a Coors in one hand and a cigarette in the other, sitting back in her motor well with a big grin.
 Off duty firefighters from Los Angeles made up her crew, strong workhorses with first aid training.

 Georgie White pioneered by being the first woman to outfit Grand Canyon rafting trips, and also how she did it.
 The motor rafting industry here owes a lot of its history to Georgie.
 Although not for everyone, motor trips in Grand Canyon have become the most popular way to see the river.
 Trips range from one to nine days, and for a lower price and less time than human powered crafts.
-Those interested in planning a motorized rafting trip, a 7-day motor full canyon is one of our most popular vacations.
-We have more details explaining these motor trip options on our website pages.
+Those trips were the precursor to the most most popular modern trip, a 7-day motorized full canyon rafting trip.

 Crystal Rapid, 1983